neuralmagic/deepsparse/use-cases/nlp/sentiment-analysis.md

 #### Sequence Length

-The `sequence_length` argument adjusts the ONNX graph to handle a specific sequence length.
+DeepSparse uses static input shapes.
+We can use the `sequence_length` argument to adjust the ONNX graph to handle a specific sequence length.
 Inside the DeepSparse pipelines, the tokenizers pad the input.
 As such, using shorter sequence lengths will have better performance.

 The example below compiles the model and runs inference with sequence length 64.